BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

        message_bus.send(topic='alert', message=message)

-This small change for function is a big change of paradigm.
+This small change in function signature is a big change of paradigm.
-The caller sees that ``send_alert()`` function **depends** upon ``MessageBus`` object (viva type annotations).
+The caller sees that ``send_alert()`` function **depends** upon ``MessageBus`` object (viva type annotations!).
 All implicit mocking bells and whistles are gone in favour of explicit and clean code.
 Sounds too good to be true?